 The Double Dawgs program was created to give ambitious and motivated students a competitive advantage in today’s knowledge economy.
 By earning both a bachelor’s degree and a master’s degree in five years or less, students can save time and money while positioning themselves for success after graduation.
 For general information about the Double Dawgs program, click here.

 Early planning is critical when pursuing a Double Dawgs program.
 Interested students should notify their academic advisor of their interest as soon as possible.
 While each student’s path may vary, the following gives students an idea of what to expect.

 HOW TO APPLY:

 There is a two-step application process.
-The first step is the Application to the Pathway, the second step is to apply to UGA Graduate School.
+The first step is submit an application to the pathway by applying to the Marine Sciences department, the second step is to apply to UGA Graduate School.
 The requirements to apply to the pathway are: